Andromedans/andromeda/meta-language.md

     let rec f x₁ ... xᵢ = c₁ in
       c₂

 is a local recursive function definition.
+Multiple mutually recursive functions may be defined with

+    let rec f₁ x₁ x₂ ... = c₁
+        and f₂ y₁ y₂ ... = c₂
+         ⋮
+        and fⱼ z₁ z₂ ... = cⱼ

 ##### Datatypes